richierich113/alx-low_level_programming/0x08-recursion/README.md

 The 1-print_rev_recursion.c  is a function that prints a string in reverse.
 The 2-strlen_recursion.c is a  function that returns the length of a string.
 The 3-factorial.c is a  function that returns the factorial of a given number.
+The 4-pow_recursion.c is a function that returns the value of x raised to the power of y.